 required under the Act.

 Your application for a building permit must be accompanied by a

-certificate of likely compliance which has been issued by the building surveyor
+certificate of likely compliance that has been issued by the building surveyor

-whom you intend to engage in respect of the proposed building permit work.
+who you intend to engage in respect of the proposed building work.
 The

 granting of a certificate of likely compliance specifies that your proposed